mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 is currently used for multiple different purposes, which leads to confusion about the actual meaning of this tag and inconsistency in its use.

-The "Updates/Updates by" tag pair is currently used by different working groups and different areas, which tend to apply different meanings to it.
-They also differ greatly about the obligations on the implementors of the Updated RFC.
+The "Updates/Updates by" tag pair is currently used consistently as different working groups or areas tend to apply different meanings to it.
+Opinions also differ greatly about the obligations on implementors for the updated RFC.
 While updating an RFC never makes the updated RFC invalid, updates can contain bug fixes or critical changes.
-Some groups apply the update tag only to these kind of changes with the expectation that new implementors are also obliged to implement this new RFC.
-Some other groups use the update tag to define optional extensions or use of extension points in the current protocol.
+Some groups apply the update tag only to these kind of changes with the expectation that new implementions are also obliged to implement the new updating RFC.
+Some other groups use the update tag to define optional extensions or new uses of extension points in the current protocol.
 This disconnect leads to a situation where it is desirable to add a "mandatory-to-implement" indication to an existing RFC.

-Groups or individuals that apply such restrictive conditions to the Updates tag, consequently usually don't use the update tag for any extensions or addition to a protocol.
+Groups or individuals that apply such restrictive conditions to the Updates tag, consequently usually do not use the update tag for any extensions or addition to a protocol.
 However, as there is no other way in the current metadata scheme to link a new RFC to an existing RFC, not using the Updates tag makes it harder to find these new RFCs.
 While implementors might well benefit from some